TritonDataCenter/triton/docs/developer-guide/zpool.md

 A Triton Head Node can boot off of a ZFS pool, using its bootable filesystem as an on-disk equivalent to the traditional USB-key.
 The `sdc-usbkey` command works on a disk-booting Triton Head Node nearly-identically to an actual USB-key-booting head node.
-(The ZFS bootable filesystem is case-sensitive, unlike the USB key.)
+The only difference is that the ZFS bootable filesystem is case-sensitive, unlike the USB key.

 A ZFS pool that is bootable SHOULD be created with `zpool create -B`.
 You can determine if a pool was created this way by querying the `bootsize`